Desertion: Inter-ethnic explanation for desertion

 In the beginning of the Soviet invasion, the majority of Soviet forces were soldiers of Central Asian republics.
 The Soviets believed that shared ideologies between Muslim Central Asians and Afghan soldiers would build trust and morale within the army.
 However, Central Asians' longstanding historical frustrations with Moscow degraded soldiers' willingness to fight for the Red Army.
 As Afghan desertion grew and Soviet opposition was strengthened within Afghanistan, the Soviet plan overtly backfired.

 The personal histories of Central Asian ethnic groups – especially between Pashtuns, Uzbeks, and Tajiks, caused tension within the Soviet military.
 Non-Russian ethnic groups easily related the situation in Afghanistan to Communist takeover of their own states' forced induction into the USSR.
 Ethnic Russians suspected Central Asians of opposition, and fighting within the army was prevalent.

-Upon entering Afghanistan, many Central Asians were exposed to the Koran for the first time uninfluenced by Soviet propagandist versions, and felt a stronger connection towards the opposition than their own comrades.
+Upon entering Afghanistan, many Central Asians were exposed to the Qur’an for the first time uninfluenced by Soviet propagandist versions, and felt a stronger connection towards the opposition than their own comrades.
 The highest rates of desertion were found among border troops, ranging from 60 to 80% during the first year of the Soviet invasion.
 In these areas, strong ethnic clashes and cultural factors influenced desertion.

 As Afghan soldiers continued to desert the Soviet army, a united Islamic Alliance for the Liberation of Afghanistan began to form.
 Moderates and fundamentalists banded together to oppose Soviet intervention.
 The Islamic ideology solidified a strong base of opposition by January 1980, overriding ethnic, tribal, geographic and economic differences among Afghans willing to fight the Soviet invasion, which attracted Central Asian deserters.
 By March 1980, the Soviet army made an executive decision to replace Central Asian troops with the European sectors of the USSR to avoid further religious and ethnic complications, drastically reducing Soviet forces.